A DAY AT THE

 1:30 PM Start

-By working directly with horses and being responsible for their care, students learn about the importance of communication, authenticity, and safety through Equine Therapy.
+By working directly with horses and being responsible for their care, students learn about communication, authenticity, and safety through Equine Therapy.

 “The horse reflects the behavior of the person interacting with it.
 It’s very telling.
-The horse depends on being able to read you, where you are, what’s going on, what your intentions are.”
+The horse depends on being able to read you, where you are, what’s going on, and your intentions.”

 -David Stubbs, Equine Director